flokleiser/nextjs-flo/README.md

 ## Currently working on:

-- [ ] Decide if all descriptions with cards or not --> like animations
+- [ ] About/Links page, with card background or not

 ## Top Priority (important)

-- [ ] Make pages scale down on smaller displays

 - [ ] Homepage Card animation on "projects" hover?
 - [ ] homepage title centered